johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/MicrosoftRootStoreEnabled.md

 # MicrosoftRootStoreEnabled

 ## Determines whether the Microsoft Root Store and built-in certificate verifier will be used to verify server certificates (obsolete)
-> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 114.
+> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge version 114.

 ## Supported versions